CASE STUDIES – NSW Health Infrastructure Arts and Health Award

 Gosford Regional Gallery

-Gosford Regional Gallery was the recipient of the 2022 Health Infrastructure Arts in Health Award to assist them in building on an existing engagement and suite of programs they run at Gosford Hospital.
+Gosford Regional Gallery was the recipient of the inaugural 2022 Health Infrastructure Arts in Health Award to assist delivery of arts programs for the Gosford Hospital.
 The engagement with Gosford Hospital started in 2017 and includes a large temporary exhibition space in which they program 5-6 art exhibitions per year.
-These generally focus on health awareness and education.
-Previous programs have included engaging artists to work with specific sections within the hospital, such as the Cancer Centre or the Aboriginal Health Unit (Nunyara) or artists who are working on specific health related content.
+Previous programs have included engaging artists to work with specific sections within the hospital, such as the Cancer Centre or the Nunyara Aboriginal Health Unit.

 The culmination of the project will be an exhibition of collaborative weaving works displayed both in the exhibition space and in the wards where workshops were conducted.
 The outcome exhibition will promote a sense of ownership and pride within the hospital as a sense of place.